-If you’re using “123456” or “password” then you’re putting yourself at risk, because millions of other people are also using these obvious combinations.
+If you’re using “123456” or “password”, you’re putting yourself at risk, because millions of other people are also using these obvious combinations.
 These are the first options that most hackers will try, right before “password1” and “passw0rd”.

 It’s also important to choose combinations of letters and numbers that aren’t easily guessable from public data about you.
 For example, a quick scan of your Facebook page can tell a hacker what date you were born or even the road you live on.
 So working those pieces of information into a password won’t make it impossible to guess.

 Another best-practice is to choose a password that’s at least 10 characters long.
 The longer the password, the better; the denser the mix of letters, numbers and special characters, the better; and the more nonsensical, the better.
 Think about a four-digit code, using only numbers and nothing else: there are 10,000 possible combinations, but add just one more digit and that goes up to 100,000.
 Add in letters and special characters, and extend your password up to 10 characters and beyond, and you can see how each extra letter helps.